What is a blocking factor? A blocking factor is a source of variability that is not of primary interest to the experimenter ## What is a factorial design? - factorial design is used to evaluate two or more factors simultaneously. - The treatments are combinations of levels of the factors. – more eff

-OpenCards was born from the idea to use PowerPoint files as flashcard sets.
-Slides titles are considered as questions and the slide content is treated as answers.
+OpenCards was born from the idea of using PowerPoint files as flashcard sets.
+The slide title is presented as a question and the slide content is presented as the answer.

 The advantages of using markdown to organize your flashcards are: